corgan2222/hassio-addons_repository/grafana/DOCS.md

 no matter where they are stored.
 Create, explore, and share dashboards.
 Learn about your Home Automation system using sexy and compelling graphs, and other data visualizations.

-Combine this add-on with the InfluxDB add-on to get insanely powerful insights to your home.

 ## Installation